Determinant method and the pseudo-effective threshold: Introduction

-So the upper bound of auxiliary hypersurfaces given in \eqref{number of hypersurfaces_introduction} can be considered as a refinement of some former results (\cite{Heath-Brown, Salberger07, Chen2}, for example).
-If we focus on some particular varieties $X$ with clearer information on $I_X(H,\eta)$ defined at \eqref{I_X_introduction}, we may obtain a better estimate on the number of auxiliary hypersurfaces, see \cite{Salberger2015} for such an example, where the case of cubic hypersurfaces in $\mathbb P^3$ is considered.
+By an unpublished result of Salberger (see also \cite[Corollary 4.2]{McKinnonRoth_2015}), for every regular closed point $\eta$ in $X$, we have $I_X(H,\eta)\geqslant{d\delta^{1+\frac{1}{d}}}/{(d+1)}$.
+In this sense, the upper bound of the number of auxiliary hypersurfaces given in \eqref{number of hypersurfaces_introduction} can be considered as an improvement of some former results (\cite{Heath-Brown, Salberger07, Chen2}, for example).
+If we focus on some special varieties $X$ with clearer information on $I_X(H,\eta)$ defined at \eqref{I_X_introduction}, we may obtain a better estimate on the number of auxiliary hypersurfaces, see \cite{Salberger2015} for such an example, where the case of cubic hypersurfaces in $\mathbb P^3$ is considered.